 Improving Flow on Irrigation Bays

-This project will demonstrate to border check irrigators the benefits of an improved irrigation bay design that reduces the duration and variation of surface ponding time.
+This project demonstrated to border check irrigators the benefits of an improved irrigation bay design that reduces the duration and variation of surface ponding time.

-It aims to achieve Irrigation bays with shorter and more uniform ponding durations,
+It aimed to achieve irrigation bays with shorter and more uniform ponding durations, leading to:

 - more precise irrigation applications